RedHatProductSecurity/openlcs/containers/docker-ci/setup-gitlab-runner.md

 ```

 ### Hint:
-Use different " Docker setting" and "Gitlab runner setting" when using different system with different gitlab runner.
+Use different "Docker setting" and "Gitlab runner setting" on different systems with different gitlab runners.